agentolek/Register-Simulator/README.md

 ## Output:

 The program will print the first 9999 sequences created.
-What's more, it will create a .txt file.
+What's more, it will create a .txt file containing the resulsts of its hard labor.

 Its top 2 lines will be occupied by statistics regarding your created sequences: the percentage of available unique sequences created, and the average number of bits changed between each cycle.